David-Manning/david-manning.github.io/_posts/2024-04-29-prompt-generator.md

 To use it, paste this prompt into a new chat, enter your one line prompt and any key information at the bottom, and it will turn it into a detailed TRACI prompt.
 Make sure you check the output at the end because it may fill in the gaps in ways you didn't want and it doesn't add in things like penalising phrases or take a deep breath.

-Once you have started a chat with this prompt, you can follow up with something simple like `now do "my next prompt"` and it will generate the prompt for your new one line prompt.
+Once you have started a chat with this prompt, you can follow up with something simple like `now do "think of a name for a new coffee shop"` and it will generate the prompt for your new one line prompt.

 ```
 Your task: